cncf/tag-security/publications/supply-chain-security-tools/securing-deployments.md

 # Securing Deployments

 {{% blocks/lead color="white" align="left" %}}
-Here are the list of requirements for securing the source code.
+Here are the list of requirements for securing deployments.
 Each one has a list of tools used to achieve it.
 {{% /blocks/lead %}}

-## 1. Require signed commits

-## 2. Enforce full attestation and verification for protected branches

-## 3. Prevent committing secrets to the source code repository

-## 4. Define individuals/teams that are responsible for code in a repository and associated coding conventions

-## 5. Automate software security scanning and testing

-## 6. Establish and adhere to contribution policies

-## 7. Define roles aligned to functional responsibilities

-## 8. Enforce an independent four-eyes principle
+## 1. Ensure clients can perform Verification of Artefacts and associated metadata

+### Tool capability

+- perform client verification

+### Tools

+- Sigstore (cosign)
+- in-toto (in-toto implementations support verification of metadata against layouts)
+- TUF
+- Tekton (chains with sigstore)
+- Kyverno (Kyverno policies validate artifacts and metadata)

+## 2. Ensure clients can verify the "freshness" of files

+### Tool capability

+- verify freshness of files

+### Tools

+- Sigstore (Rekor)
+- TUF

-## 9. Use branch protection rules
+## 3. Use The Update Framework

-## 10. Enforce MFA for accessing source code repositories

-## 11. Use SSH keys to provide developers access to source code repositories

-## 12. Have a Key Rotation Policy

-## 13. Use short-lived/ephemeral credentials for machine/service access
+### Tool capability

+- support TUF metadata creation
+- support TUF metadata verification

+### Tools

+- TUF